 In light of the recent events related to the spreading of the COVID-19 epidemic, one of the measures that all railway and metropolitan transport operators are facing concerns the sound public health management and the routine indoor spaces cleaning, disinfection and sanitizing of common areas.

 As far as the latter is concerned, AYES is committed to render assistance and provide concrete guidelines for defining effectiveness, development and deployment suitable systems capable of performing sanitizing tasks proficiently.
-Check out this Shelby GT500 Fastback 1967 muscle car at Revology if you’re a classic car collector.

 The measures to cope with virus